-1. Eye in the Sky, Gavin Hood-Extremely economic storytelling, and theatrical in its execution, provocative in its dedication to showing nuance.
+1. Eye in the Sky, Gavin Hood-Extremely economic storytelling, and theatrical in its execution, provocative in its dedication to showing the nuance of a military strike.
+If it was released at a better time of year, it could have been remembered years from now as the definitive film of the military-via-drones era.

 2. My Name is Doris, Michael Showalter-Sally Field's sweet spinster

-character is the perfect remedy to check our ageist tendencies but this is also
+character is the perfect remedy to check our own ageist tendencies but this is also

 a bit of a psychological thriller wrapped in a misplaced comedy of errors.
 This

-3. Don't Think Twice, Mike Biribiglia-It has a great balance between its
+3. Don't Think Twice, Mike Biribiglia-The film has a great balance between its

 ensemble and really captures that world (although why they couldn't just say